Learn how to make temporary customized decals for weddings, dinner parties, BBQs or other events with these vinyl letter decals

 Q: Where is your tutorial for this project?

 This is a special project we made for our free Maker Academy Weekend event!
-A complete and detailed step-by-step video will premiere during the event November 4-7, 2021 — specifically, this tutorial video will be available to watch for free for 24 hours beginning November 7 at 4:00 pm ET!
-If you can’t make that time, there will be a replay available for 24 hours from that time so you can watch it later.
-You can get early access to this workshop’s files and a 15-page printable handbook that details how to make this beautiful project if you get a VIP Pass to Maker Academy Weekend, which comes with other perks and bonuses, too!
+A complete and detailed step-by-step video premiered during the event November 4-7, 2021.
+Get access to the workshop video and printable workbook with a VIP Pass to Maker Academy Weekend 2021, which comes with other perks and bonuses, too!

-Q: Will these really come off glass easily?
+Q: Will these decals really come off glass easily?

 Yes!
 We put the “Just Married” vinyl on Greg’s back window to test it out, but since we’re NOT married yet (just engaged), we removed it so as not to confuse anyone and it came off easily!